 Last Document of Enrollment Surrendered: Chicago: 12/5/1887: "Vessel Lost".

-began making water while en route from White Lake Mich. to Chicago, Ill.
+began taking on water while en route from White Lake Michigan to Chicago, Illinois.
 Reaching Milwaukee harbor on 10/23/1887, the schooner went ashore when the towline between the Maine and the tug Merrill

 , which was to bring the schooner into the harbor, parted.
 The Maine